martinhoaragao/martinhoaragao.github.io/_posts/2015-11-30-junior-entrepreneur.md

 Being a junior entrepreur, is embarking on a journey of obstacles.
 Each providing you the key to another opportunity.
 Embrace it, otherwise you are just missing out.

-Do not forget though, communication is both the hardest and the more essential.